Tel: 01803 495400

 Business Manager: Dawn Hart

 Dawn is our main administrator responsible for the smooth running of the surgery both from a business aspect as well as clinical.
 She has considerable IT skills which make her a much valued asset to Mayfield.
-She is helped by John Westerman who works hard ensuring we have enough stocks and supplies and that the surgery runs smoothly.
+She works hard ensuring we have enough stocks and supplies and that the surgery runs smoothly.

 Medical Care when we are closed

 NON-EMERGENCY: Take a look at our "Get health information" page.
 Alternatively, call 111 for non-urgent medical advice.

 MINOR INJURIES: We do not provide a minor injuries service.
 You should attend A&E or a local minor iunjuries unit.
 The LIVE WAITING times for these services are listed here.